 Bed bugs may not unleash any specific smell when touched.
-Stink bugs are definitely going to leave a bad odor on your hands when touched.
-One major reason for calling these bugs to stink is because when smashed they often unleash a foul smell or odor.
+Stink bugs are going to leave a foul odor on your hands when touched.
+One primary reason for calling these bugs to stink is that they often unleash a foul smell or odor when smashed.

-When stink bugs touch anything, they often leave behind a remarkable bad odor.
+When stink bugs touch anything, they often leave behind a distinctive lousy odor.
 These bugs can fly because they have well-crafted wings.
-It is important to know that stink bugs will also bite or hurt you when disturbed in any way.
+It is essential to know that stink bugs will also bite or hurt you when disturbed in any way.

 6. Living Environment

 Stink bugs like light and can be found in places like vegetable gardens and fruit trees.
-In fact, the different colors of these bugs make them adapt and remain comfortable in any environment.
+The different colors of these bugs make them adapt and remain comfortable in any environment.
 Bed bugs like dark environments.
-Since they suck blood human beings are their final host.
+Since they suck, blood human beings are their final host.

 7. Body Size

 The adult of both bugs maintains around a one-quarter inch long.
-The babies of a beg bug can be smaller to their counterpart stink bugs.
+The babies of a beg bug can be smaller than their counterpart stink bugs.